ihor13/NYC-parking/README.md

 ## 📝 License

-MIT — see `LICENSE` (add one if you haven't yet).
+MIT — see `LICENSE`.
 Data belongs to the City of New York.